Updated April 2026

 Driver Profile

-Your age, driving history, claims record and licence type all affect premium - same as ICE vehicles.
-Younger drivers and those with recent claims or convictions pay more regardless of vehicle type.
+Your age, driving history, claims record and licence type all affect premium, the same as for ICE vehicles.
+Younger drivers and those with recent claims pay more regardless of vehicle type.

 📍